AlternativeMachine/keystone/README.md

 The types of event occurrence are the following:

-* accesses
-the datetime of user access to the thread
+* accesses: the datetime of user access to the thread
-* comments
-the datetime of user comment to the thread
+* comments: the datetime of user comment to the thread
-* claps
-the datetime of user clap to other user's comment
+* claps: the datetime of user clap to other user's comment

 We collectively use these three types of event occurrences.